 SSA's Business Services Online website received a score of 82, using the same methodology used by the ACSI, based on a 100-point scale.
-With this high score, the SSA Business Services Online site outperforms the aggregate score for federal government websites (72.6) by nearly 13 percent.
+With this high score, the Social Security Business Services Online site outperforms the aggregate score for federal government websites (72.6) by nearly 13 percent.

 Government-to-government category winners:

-3rd place: Business Services Online, U.S. Social Security Admin. (http://www.socialsecurity.gov/bso/bsowelcome.htm)
+Third place: Business Services Online, U.S. Social Security Admin. ( http://www.socialsecurity.gov/bso/bsowelcome.htm)

 Microsoft Government Solutions Award Government to Citizen